tarasov4/Analysis-and-modeling-of-voltage-gated-sodium-channels-clusters/README.md

 **Random simulation of channel interaction in the membrane**: contains code for simulation of channel localizations in the membrane and prediction of integral sodium currents based on numbers of interacting and noninteracting channels in pairs given deterministic simulations of composite models of WT-NaV1.5.

-**Stochastic simulation of Naundorf model of 2 channels**: contains code for stochastic simulation of activity of 2 interacting or non-interacting channels.
+**Stochastic simulation of Naundorf model of 2 channels**: contains code for stochastic simulation of activity of 2 interacting or non-interacting channels in the Naundorf model (PMID: 16625198).

 **Estimate of average single channel open probability in NaV1.5 clusters based on minflux and patch-clamp**: contains code to estimate differences in average single channel peak open probabilities in control and reduced surface expression conditions based on minflux measurements of cluster densities and ensemble average peak sodium currents in multi-channel cell-attached recordings.